-- testing for all projects and mitigation of any structures with elevated radon (4 pCi/L or above). - 2.
-For PBRA conversions (or where HUD has determined to conduct the PBV conversion review under Part 50) that do not include substantial rehabilitation or new construction activities, Owners shall provide HUD with one of the following: 108 - A transaction screen in accordance with ASTM E 1528-14 (or the most recent edition).
+- 2. For all non-FHA PBRA conversions (or where HUD has determined to conduct the PBV environmental review under Part 50) that do not meet the requirements under paragraph 1 above, the owner or vendor will follow the guidelines in Chapter 9 of the MAP guide.
+Owners or vendors will upload all applicable documentation directly into HEROS at the time of Conversion Plan submission.
+The following exceptions to the MAP Guide apply: - In lieu of a Phase I Environmental Site Assessment (ESA) in accordance with ASTM E 1527-13 (or the most recent edition) 137, except for conversions involving substantial rehabilitation or new construction activities, Awardees may submit a more limited report on potential sources of contamination.
+Where a Phase I ESA is not required (i.e., projects without any associated substantial rehabilitation138 or new construction), the Awardees can submit a "transaction screen" in accordance with ASTM E 1528-14 (or the most recent edition).
 A transaction screen will identify potential environmental concerns based on questionnaires, owner/occupant inquiry, site visit, government records inquiry and historical sources inquiry.
-The transaction screen must be prepared by a qualified professional, in accordance with 24 CFR § 50.3(i)(4).
+The transaction screen must be prepared by a qualified professional, in accordance with 24 CFR 50.3(i)(4).
 As the definition of preparer in ASTM E 1528-14 does not meet this requirement, the professional must have either (a) a science degree and at least one year of practical environmental assessment experience in the field, or (b) three years of practical environmental assessment experience in the field performing site assessments for site contamination.
-If any potential environmental concerns are identified, an ASTM Phase I Environmental Site Assessment (ESA) in accordance with ASTM E 1527-13 (or the most recent edition) must be provided; OR - A Phase I ESA in accordance with ASTM E 1527-13 (or the most recent edition).
+If any potential environmental concerns are identified, an ASTM Phase I ESA in accordance with ASTM E 1527-13 (or the most recent edition) must be provided.